 The President of the Association shall inform, in writing, the Vice-President (Human Resources) of the names of Members holding official positions in the Association and/or those selected for responsibilities pursuant to this Collective Agreement within seven (7) calendar days of their appointment.

-14.09 The Employer agrees to arrange for a section or course reduction in normal teaching or professional load for the Chief Negotiator for the Collegiate Members, provided that the Association inform the Employer in sufficient time that such arrangements may be made, and provided that necessary replacements are paid for by the Association.
+14.09 The Employer agrees to arrange for a section or course reduction in normal teaching or professional load for the Chief Negotiator for the Collegiate Members, provided that the Association informs the Employer in sufficient time that such arrangements may be made, and provided that necessary replacements are paid for by the Association.

 (a) If the Chief Negotiator is a member of the Collegiate Faculty, the cost to the Association shall not exceed the prevailing stipend for part-time replacement.